After comparing full-service movers online, Kallie hired Colonial Van Lines to handle her 1,100-mile relocation.

 Move day takeaways for Colonial Van Lines customers

-- Communication: Kallie was disappointed with Colonial Van Lines’ communication and attention to detail
+- Communication: Kallie wasn’t thrilled with Colonial Van Lines’ communication and attention to detail

-- Pricing accuracy and transparency: Colonial’s quote was accurate, but Kallie paid nearly $500 extra for an unexpected long-carry in Houston
+- Pricing accuracy and transparency: Colonial’s quote was accurate, but Kallie paid nearly $500 extra for an unexpected long carry in Houston.
+However, the charges were reasonable because the driver had to park the truck about 500 feet away from her new apartment, and the excessive distance increased unloading time significantly

 - Professionalism: Kallie was impressed with the movers’ hard work and professionalism